cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

 To add a custom module to your pipeline, move into your pipeline folder and call ``nf-core install`` with your custom module repository as parameter, for example::

-  $ nf-core modules --repository cnr-ibba/nf-modules install .
+  $ nf-core modules --repository cnr-ibba/nf-modules install . --tool freebayes/single

-and specify your module (for example ``freebayes/single``) when prompted

 .. note::